riptxde/roblox_executor_proxy/README.md

 ## Troubleshooting

 **"No clients connected"**
-- Ensure you've auto-executed `roblox_script_proxy.lua` in your Roblox executor
+- Ensure you've auto-executed `roblox_executor_proxy.lua` in your Roblox executor
 - Check the executor's console for connection messages
 - Verify the WebSocket port (13378) is not blocked by firewall